dkolan/SudokuSolverGUI/README.md

 1. Implement a sudoku generator
 2. Implement different solving algorithms (dancing links) and/or optimizations (constraint propagation)
 3. Ability to compare different solving algorithms
+4. Welcome with selection of different Sudoku dimensions